 Package Tag In TestNG

-As earlier, we have mentioned that if all the classes have the @test annotation and you generate the testng.xml file, then all the class comes inside the classes tag.
-Similarly, if there are multiple packages are present with multiple classes, and you create the testng.xml file also all the class of different packages comes under one classes tag, but inside the class tag, you will find the class name mentioned with the respective_packagename.class_name Format.
+Similarly, if multiple packages are present with multiple classes, and you create the testng.xml file, all the class of different packages comes under one class tag, but inside the class tag, you will find the class name mentioned with the respective_packagename—class_name Format.

 If you want to include all classes or packages, then you can mention this in the test suite: